nomocas/decompose/README.md

 Until now, every previous example was wrapping a first function with others (with after, before, around or fail).
 In that case, the returned composition is fulfilled and it could not be used anymore as relevant function model/aspects.
+You could always add chained methods (after, before, ...) on it, but as it wraps a function at bottom of its stack, it could not be used as model anymore.

 So.
 First, when you start a (de)composition with no arguments, you also obtain an absolutly standard and callable js function :